hirowang/try-ghost-imaging/README.md

     <img src="/images/result.jpg" height="200">
 </p>
 <p align="center">The equipment placement, system screenshots, and imaging results of the demonstration process.</p>

+[Quantum Imaging (QI)](https://en.wikipedia.org/wiki/Quantum_imaging), also known as Ghost Imaging (GI), Correlated Imaging (CI), is an imaging method that utilizes second-order or higher-order correlations of light fields to obtain object information.
+Due to its imaging characteristics, quantum imaging technology has been applied in fields such as lithography, LiDAR, biological tissue imaging, and underwater imaging.
+The process of quantum imaging requires the use of professional instruments, which is not conducive to popular science popularization activities.
+This project is a science popularization system that only uses a personal computer and USB camera to demonstrate the quantum imaging process.
+The following are the steps to run this project.

 ## 1. Preparation

 ### Environment Preparation